kenanarica/YEET.music/README.md

 `.search [youtube search terms]` searches youtube for your query, and returns the first link that comes back.

 Example usage: `.search How far I'll go moana` brings the official soundtrack for Moana's "How far I'll go" and plays it in whatever voice channel you're in.

+`.next` Skips the current song in the queue.
+Quick and easy.

+`.queue` prints the current queue.
+Song names and who queued the songs are included in a RichEmbed object.

+### Questions, comments or concerns?
+Contact me!
+I'm always open to feedback and while this project might not get updated much it's still good to have.